 Find more information on how we evaluate our approach to compliance issues, including anti-competitive behaviour, in GRI 103-03 Anti-corruption above.

-Disclosure Our response 206-01 Legal actions for anti-competitive behaviour, anti-trust, and monopoly practices We are required to carry out a legal compliance risk assessment each year, including bribery and corruption, and to develop mitigation plans for their most significant risks.
+Legal actions for anti-competitive behaviour, anti-trust, and monopoly practices

 There were no legal actions against United Spirits Limited in the reporting period for anti-competitive behaviour, anti-trust and monopoly practices.

-1: Foundation 2: General disclosures 3: Management approach
+2: General disclosures 3: Management approach